 Optimize your lighting

 Many old photographs have that soft, hazy look.
-If you are not using the old camera and equipment, you can replicate that look with modern DSLR as well.
-One option is to buy diffusion gels to emulate that dreamy haziness of old photo.
-You can also play with shooting through different kind of gauzy fabrics.
+If you are not using the old camera and equipment, you can replicate that look with a modern DSLR as well.
+One option is to buy diffusion gels to emulate that dreamy haziness of old photos.
+You can also play with shooting through different kinds of gauzy fabrics.
 You’ll need to experiment to get the effects you want.
-That’s why this is great creativity exercise.
+That’s why this is a great creativity exercise.
 You have more hands-on experience and you are creating your effects while shooting, not in the post-production.

-Now when you got all the elements of what makes vintage photography in an image, it is time to spice it up and add even more charm in post-production.
-Old cameras produced often-unpredictable, but interesting effects, such as blurred images, vignettes, light leaks, and distortions.
+Now that you have all the elements of what makes vintage photography in an image, it is time to spice it up and add even more charm in post-production.
+Old cameras produced often unpredictable, but interesting effects, such as blurred images, vignettes, light leaks, and distortions.
 These things you mainly want to avoid when taking images, but in creative photography, and especially in vintage photography they add a special flare

-Definitely, the easiest way to get a certain vibe and only in one click is by applying Lightroom preset.
+Definitely, the easiest way to get a certain vibe only in one click is by applying the Lightroom preset.
 Lightroom is a huge advantage for today’s photographers when it comes to achieving a certain style or mood of the image.
-And the great thing about Lightroom presets is you can also make adjustments to the settings after you apply them to get the perfect look for that particular image.
+The great thing about Lightroom presets is you can also make adjustments to the settings after you apply them to get the perfect look for that particular image.

-There are plenty of paid and free presets online especially for vintage style look, which is very popular these days.
-There are a great many photographers who share their presets for free or a
+There are plenty of paid and free presets online, especially for vintage-style looks, which are very popular these days.
+There are a great many photographers who share their presets for free or at a

 nominal price which you can use as a springboard for your own vintage-style images.
 Here is our pick of free vintage Lightroom preset for you to start creating those moody images today!